[ Printer Friendly Version ] [ Report Abuse ]

 Sighing, Rona slumped back on the sofa, only pulling herself up when heat building between her back and cushion became uncomfortable.
 Curiosity nagging, she dragged her feet over to the door.
 It swung open as she approached, letting in a rambunctious mess of fifth year boys.
 At the very back was Edie, who was hauling her brother by the collar.

-She continued to mutter random irrelevant obscenities until she let him go and he scrambled to join his other friends.
+She let him go and her brother scrambled to join his other friends.
 She trudged toward the staircase and mumbled a grunt of recognition to Rona.

 Rona responded with a sympathetic wince.
 "Long day?"

-idea."
-Every step Edie took reverberated with her frustration with how life seemed to dislike her.
+"You have no idea."
+Every step Edie took reverberated with her frustration.
 She muttered something that sounded like "long, hot bath."

 Rona shook her head and ducked out to the hallways.
 She scanned around, listening for footsteps.
 The few minutes wandering reminded her why she hated the castle at night.
 Hallways were repeating themselves, while the moving staircases seemed to be betting which one could outwit her best.
 She thought she was heading toward the armor gallery, but as her calves began to ache, the evidence proved otherwise.